phylotastic/phylo_services_docs/SpeciesListServer/SpeciesListServicesDescription.md

     + Description: the taxonomic rank order where the species belongs to
 + Property name: __phylum__
     + Data type: string
     + Description: the taxonomic rank phylum where the species belongs to
 + Property name: __nomenclature_code__
     + Data type: string
-    + Description: the nomenclature code of the species
+    + Description: the nomenclatural code of the species

 __Examples:__
 ```